cantinac/cantina-javascript-study-group/hangman/HOWTO.md

 ##An Intro to Javascript Testing with Karma, Jasmine, and Hangman

+### GOALS
+* Learn what Karma and Jasmine are
+* Know what you're looking at when you see a project with Karma:  directory structure, where to find tests
+* Know how to run the tests
+* Know basic Jasmine phrases: describe, it, expect, beforeEach

 ### FIRST THINGS FIRST
 Open a command line to this folder.
 Run the command `make`